ericmatthys/monorepo-example/README.md

   outside of packages to catch various other config files and documentation.
 - Prettier and Stylelint extensions do not have a similar setting, so from within VSCode they are always run from the root.
-To match that behavior on the CLI, we do not use Turborepo to run Prettier or ESLint per package.
+To match that behavior on the CLI, we do not use Turborepo to run Prettier or Stylelint per package.
 - There's not really a good way that I found to share public assets between `watch` and `www`, so you'll see the font is in both packages for example.
 - At the very least, I think the documentation for `Ignored Build Step` should